GUI-Conversion-Tools/VBAForm2TKinter/README.md

 > Note:
-Captions set on Frame are not reflected.<br>
 SpinButton behaves differently in VBA and Tkinter, so appearance may vary depending on placement.<br>
 ScrollBar in VBA has up/down adjustment buttons, but Tkinter’s Scale does not.<br>
-If unsupported controls exist on the form, the conversion will fail.<br>
-Please remove those controls and run the conversion again.<br>
+If unsupported controls exist on the form, the conversion will fail.
+If that case, please remove those controls and run the conversion again.<br>